Academics

 Fields of Study: Social Sciences

 As an international student, you can become part of the academic community at Hitotsubashi University, an engaging Japanese campus environment.
-Hitotsubashi University offers coursework taught in Japanese and English, and its undergraduate programs include four faculties for UCEAP students: Commerce and Management, Economics, Law, and Social Sciences.
+Hitotsubashi University offers coursework taught in Japanese and English, and its undergraduate programs include five faculties for UCEAP students: Commerce and Management, Economics, Law, Social Sciences and Social Data Science.

 Unique study opportunities